xdoardo/co-thesis/thesis/chapters/coinduction/agda/index.typ

 == Agda<section-agda>

-In this section we will introduce the Agda programming language.
+In this section we will introduce the Agda programming language, a dependently typed programming language and proof assistant.
+We briefly introduce what proof assistants are, what makes proof assistants such as Agda useful and how Agda in particular deals with coinduction.

-1. the shortest history of proof assistants ever
-2. what makes agda useful, i.e., dependent types

 #include "./dependent_types.typ"
 #include "./termination_productivity.typ"